symfony/symfony-docs/http_client.rst

         },
     ]);

 The callback is called for error responses too, and before the ``on_stats`` callback.
-It receives an empty array when the response has no trailers and it is not called if the transfer fails.
-When the decorated HTTP client does not expose the ``trailers`` response info, the request fails with a Guzzle ``RequestException`` instead of silently ignoring the option.
-The same exception is thrown if the callback itself throws.
+It receives an empty array when the response has no trailers.
+It is not called if the transfer fails (the promise is rejected).
+When the decorated client does not expose the ``trailers`` response info, the request fails with a Guzzle ``RequestException`` instead of silently ignoring the option.
+The same happens if the callback throws: the ``RequestException`` then has the message "An error was encountered during the on_trailers event" and wraps the original exception as its previous one.

 .. versionadded:: 8.2